-Incorporate these ideas as part of Yom Yerushalayim, or even as part of Lag B'Omer.
-Any time is a good time to celebrate the rainbow covenant.
-Whether you do something in a group, a synagogue, with
+You can also incorporate some of these ideas into the Shabbat before or after Rainbow Day, as part of Yom Yerushalayim, or even as part of Lag B'Omer.
+Any time is a good time to celebrate the rainbow covenant!
+Whether you do something in a group, a synagogue, with friends or on your own, make Rainbow Day special.

-\ The Talmud debates whether the dates in Genesis follow the Torah's calendar or the "calendar of the nations."
-The first month of the Torah's calendar is Nissan, the month of Passover and spring.
+\ In the Talmud, there's a debate about whether the dates in Genesis follow the Jewish calendar or the "calendar of the nations."
+The first month of the Jewish calendar is Nissan, the month of Passover and spring.
 But according to the Talmud, the calendar of the nations begins in Tishrei (when we celebrate Rosh Hashanah).
-The dates we use for Rainbow Day and Flood Day correspond to the Torah's calendar.
+The dates we use for Rainbow Day and Flood Day here correspond to the opinion that the flood dates follow the Jewish calendar.
+Shift the dates by six (lunar) months to get the dates according to the other opinion.
 There's one more date in the flood story: the day the ark landed on Mt.
-Ararat, the 17th of the seventh month.
-R. Arthur Waskow first suggested making Rainbow Day into a celebration in 1981.
+Ararat, which is the 17th of the seventh month.
+Any of these dates can be a time to remember the flood story and what it teaches us about the holiness of life on Earth.
+Rabbi Arthur Waskow first suggested making Rainbow Day into a celebration in 1981.